 Outside of his day job, Nick maintains a commitment to student wellbeing and welfare as a long-serving coach for the University of Manchester Trampoline Club and member of the Residential Life Team, supporting residents in university-leased accommodation.

 Nick came to Manchester in 2009 to read for a B.Sc.
 (Hons.) in Molecular Biology and graduated in 2012.
 Following this he undertook a Ph.D. within the Centre of Excellence in Biocatalysis (CoEBio3), finishing his studies on the discovery and engineering of class I lyase-like enzymes in 2015.
 He continued his work as a postdoctoral research associate jointly supervised by Prof. Nicholas Turner and Prof. Sabine Flitsch, with funding from the EU Innovative Medicines Initiative and BBSRC Networks in Industrial Biotechnology and Bioenergy.
 During this time he also fulfilled additional roles as the Public Engagment Programme Manager for the Manchester Institute of Biotechnology and was a Visiting Fellow at the Open University.
-At the age of 26 he was awarded a Senior Fellowship of the Higher Education Academy (SFHEA) in recognition of his sustained teaching record and promoted to his current position as Lecturer within the School of Chemistry.
+At the age of 26 he was awarded a Senior Fellowship of the Higher Education Academy (SFHEA) in recognition of his sustained teaching record and promoted to his current position as Lecturer within the Department of Chemistry.

 Nick's interests and activities within social responsibility fall into several of the university's subthemes: